strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 ## Use the testing environment

-With the testing environment set up, you can create and run tests on functions or API routes.
+With the testing environment set up, you can create and run tests on functions or API routes, for example.
 To construct your own tests you need to:

 1. Add the test criteria to the `app.test.js` file or write a new `your-file-name.test.js` file.
 2. Add the file path for the path for the code to be tested to the `app.test.js`.